Call Identity Guard®

 At this point we were able to access our VantageScore Credit Score.
 You might be confused seeing only two bureaus reporting here, since you paid for three-bureau credit monitoring.
 Don’t worry, though, you’re not getting ripped off.
 You’ll still get monitoring from all three major credit bureaus.

-VantageScore was developed in 2006 by Experian, TransUnion, and Equifax to evaluate consumers’ likelihood of repaying borrowed money, competing against the better-known FICO score.
-It’s used by lenders, landlords, and other financial institutions to make decisions on creditworthiness.2
+FYI: VantageScore was developed in 2006 by Experian, TransUnion, and Equifax to evaluate consumers’ likelihood of repaying borrowed money, competing against the better-known FICO score.
+It’s used by lenders, landlords, and other financial institutions to make decisions on creditworthiness.
+2

 Additionally, now that our identity was verified, we had access to our credit report.
 Here is where that three-bureau monitoring comes into play.
-If you’ve never seen your full credit report, it can be a little daunting.
-It has a ton of information on it, and a lot of it can read like greek if you’re not a finance person.
+If you’ve never seen your full credit report, it can be a little daunting since it has a ton of information on it.

 Don’t worry though, Identity Guard breaks everything down in meaningful ways, and tells you what to look out for in each section — personal information, accounts, inquiries, public records, collections, and consumer statements.
 Honestly, this is the best credit breakdown we’ve seen since we reviewed IdentityForce.